Anime is fatphobic, according to a minority of people on the internet.

 For similarities sake, Wikipedia calls it “social stigma” and biases towards people who are overweight.

 It can also be people who HATE others for being fat.
-That’s really what people mean when they throw the word around so carelessly on social media.
+That’s really what people mean when they throw the word around so carelessly on

 I say carelessly because it’s weaponized in situations where “hate” or discrimination isn’t the point.